project-illium/illium-documentation/docs/node/multisig.md

 7. **Create a raw transaction**

-    This is a transaction template spending coins from the multisig to another address
+    This is a transaction template spending coins from the multisig to another address.

     ```
     $ ilxcli createrawtransaction --commitment=1ac959d9641afdb7bd321d811272e008181469d99306c6369a09256471de76a3 \